-First, add a script in the head of the document that adds the class
+First, add a one-line script in the head of the document that adds the class

 We’ll use this class to style the begin state of the animated element.
 It is important that the change of the class list is executed before any content is rendered, so the element is styled to the begin state of the animation before it appears on the screen.

 Say we want an article to simply fade in.
 We set opacity to zero for the begin state: